thomasaugot/thomasaugot/README.md

 <p>
 🌈 I am Thomas, a passionate Full Stack Web and Mobile Developer from Nantes, France.
 <br>
-💼 In addition to my current role as a Software Developer Intern at Nau Bank, I always work on side projects and enjoy creating content for my blog articles (available on Medium).
+💼 In addition to my current role as a Software Developer Intern at Nau Bank/Frigate, I always work on side projects and enjoy creating content for my blog articles (available on Medium).

 <br>
 💬 Besides Javascript, I speak fluent French, English & Spanish (and some German too)